 For decades, the fourth pillar of democracy—the press—has exerted significant influence in reporting on controversial issues and events.
 A free press is essential to democracy and guarantees the fundamental right to express opinions.

-- Brain Test: If you have Hawk Eyes Find the Word Zebra in 15 Secs
+- Brain Test: If you have Eagle Eyes Find the word Devote among Denote In 18 Secs

 However, the 2024 World Press Freedom Index released by Reporters Without Borders (RSF) reveals a disturbing trend: political authorities, who should be the index’s staunchest defenders, pose a threat to press freedom around the world.
 An increasing number of governments and political entities are neglecting their responsibilities to create an optimal news environment, hampering public access to reliable, fair and diverse news and information.
 Reporters Without Borders has observed a disturbing erosion of support for and respect for media independence, as well as growing pressure from states and other political entities.